Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 ##### Departments

 A department is managed by one employee (Head of a department) at a time.
 This is also called a `one to one relationship`.
-The `employee_id` is a `foreign key` with a `unique constraint`.

 | id | name | `employee_id` |
 |----|------|---------------|